 For many years before, Dr. Clarissa Pinkola Estes’ great tome of wisdom for women on the path to reclaim their wild, feminine nature, ‘Women Who Run with the Wolves‘ sat on my bookshelf.
 Like many women’s first experience of Dr. Estes’ epic balm for the feminine spirit, it was just too much for me to bite off at first.
 In retrospect, I was too young and hadn’t quite racked up enough battle scars, or yet realised how far I’d slipped out of my soul skin, to understand the lessons it held.
 That great gift would come later.

 But there was something welling up in me that I couldn’t put my finger on.
-It took meeting Jutka and joining her yearlong Women’ Journeying program to realise I was responding to the urgent yearning to reconnect with the feminine that marks part of the Heroine’s Journey.
+It took meeting Jutka and joining her yearlong Women’ Journeying program to realise I was responding to the urgent yearning to reconnect with the femininity that marks part of the Heroine’s Journey.

 In 1990, American author and Jungian psychotherapist, Maureen Murdock, published her roadmap for women’s lives, ‘The Heroine’s Journey: Woman’s Quest for Wholeness’.
 The book has since become a quintessential text for women on the quest to reclaim the lost (feminine) part of themselves.